Caterina in the Big City: Plot

 Meanwhile, Caterina's father is trying to capitalize on his daughter's connections.
 While Caterina is friends with Margherita, Giancarlo secretly gives Margherita a copy of his manuscript to pass along to her mother (with instructions not to tell Caterina), a highly placed editor.
 Once Caterina becomes friends with Daniela, Giancarlo pays a visit to Daniela's father's office to solicit favors, after having become enraged on a talk show and a laughing stock.
 He was fired due to hitting a student who was mocking his TV performance and lost his job, leading him to his visit with Signor Germano.
 After failing to get help from this source as well, he slowly becomes more and more despondent.
-Caterina then finds out that Daniela and her friends don't like her and "tried to make her civilised", a disappointment which is compounded by a failed romantic liaison with a wealthy boy from Daniela's clique whom his grandmother forbids from seeing Caterina again.
+Caterina then finds out that Daniela and her friends don't like her and "tried to make her civilised", a disappointment which is compounded by a failed romantic liaison with a wealthy boy from Daniela's clique whom his mother forbids from seeing Caterina again.
 She then lashes out at Daniela and runs away from home only then taking comfort with her neighbor, a young Australian about her age.
 He has been watching their family and describes them as a soap opera and that she is his favorite character.
 She then returns home but her family is still in misery.
 Her father, then, begins shouting about all that matters in the world is tightly knit groups.
 This is one of the first moments in the movie where Caterina's mother shows her stress and unhappiness by screaming and smashing plates on the floor.

 Caterina's father remains in his miserable life only working on his motorcycle until he fixes it.
 Once he does, his newfound optimism is cut short when he casually finds out that either his wife and Fabietto are having an affair or it is a mere question of time before they do—a fact all the more surprising to him since he had surmised Fabietto to be gay.
 Unaware that her husband is listening, Agata concedes to Fabietto that she wants to leave Giancarlo but is unable because she doesn't think he could make it on his own.
 Upon hearing this, Giancarlo then rides off on his motorcycle and is never heard of again; as phrased by Caterina, he "doesn't bother our family more, we like to think he's in a place that's making him happy".